plsatin/icingaweb2-module-hardwareinfo/README.md

 ## About

 The module adds a graphical representation of the hardware tree view.
+To display information in the form of a tree, [jsTree](https://www.jstree.com).

 [Description of the project, while in Russian.](http://webnote.satin-pl.com/2017/05/09/icingaweb2_module_hardwareinfo/)